transifex/cli/README.md

   > Note: Starting from version 1.5.0 resources created using the `--branch` flag, will have an enhanced functionality in transifex and will be able to automatically be merged into their bases.
-Resources created using the `--branch`  prior to this version, need to be pushed again in order for the new functionality to be available..
+Resources created using the `--branch`  prior to this version, need to be pushed again in order for the new functionality to be available.

   ```sh
   → tx push --branch 'new_feature' --base '' myproject.myresource